hchkaiban/GeneticAlgorithmInductionMachine/README.md

 Genetic Algorithm for off-line identification of induction machine's parameters

 Accurate parameters are critical for the control of the machine.
 Classical methods like open load or blocked rotor tests are intrusive.
-The proposed method based on a genetic algorithm only requires standard measurements as input in permanent regime operation.
+The proposed method based on a genetic algorithm only requires standard measurements as input in stationary (permanent regime) operation.

 - GA_IMparamIdent_ISSN 1330-3651_Paper.pdf: Theory and equations
 - IM_GA_model.slx: Matlab Simulink simulation model